Definition of Anacoluthon

 That all the world shall—I will do such things,

 In the above example, King Lear talks about exacting revenge.
 However, he himself does not know how he will exact revenge because he is in a confused state of mind.
-This excerpt can be considered as one of the good anacoluthon examples as there is interruption from one sentence to another and such interruption is done to attract the readers’ attention.
+This excerpt can be considered as a good anacoluthon example, as there is interruption from one sentence to another, and such interruption is done to attract the readers’ attention.

-In this case, Gertrude has taken deviation from one sentence to another.
+In this case, Gertrude has deviated from one sentence to another.
 In the beginning, he talks about a plank and its smell.
-Then more sentences are added and the result is that the grammatical order is changed.
+Then more sentences are added, and the result is that the grammatical order is changed.

 Of shoes—and ships—and sealing-wax—

 Here, Walrus proclaims to all listening oysters that the time has come to speak about many things.
 Following his statement that “the sea is boiling hot,” there is an interruption in the grammatical flow of the sentences through a sudden change and insertion of conjunctions.